-A single class meets once a month for four hours, and takes place over the internet via Skype.
+A single class meets once a month for four hours, and takes place over the internet via Google Classroom.
 During class, students engage in a variety of activities, and can expect to write, read aloud, discuss pieces read aloud, play word games, and perform other pre-writing visualization exercises.
 It may not be what you are used to, but students who trust in the process and program see major leaps in the strength of their writing.
 Class sizes are capped at ten students, and each student is expected to attend and participate in discussions and classroom activities.
-Each class meeting also features an industry insider guest student to participate in the day’s activities.
+Most class meetings also features an industry insider guest student to participate in the day’s activities.
 After the course ends, the guest will be available for a brief time to answer questions related to the business of writing.

 Who are the Guest Students?

 Guest Students are individuals with professional writing or editing experience in the real publishing world.
-They might have sold a few short stories, published a few novels, or work as an editor with other writers.
+They might have sold a few short stories, published a few novels, freelanced in the TTRPG industry, or work as an editor with other writers.
 Students get a valuable opportunity to network with these guest students over the course of the four hour class, and get unique access to their insight regarding how the writing industry works right now.
 They can tell you, because they’re working as writers or editors today.

 Is There Homework?

 Yes.
 Completing assigned work is vital to getting the most out of the program.
 Students are assigned a number of readings between class meetings, which are necessary to participate in class discussion.
 There is also an expectation of writing fiction and tabletop game content, as well as some journaling.
-Most classes end with students creating a significant chunk of new writing, and generally, they are expected to expand on that piece and revise it over the course of the month between sessions.
+Most class sessions end with students creating a significant chunk of new writing, and generally, they are expected to expand on that piece and revise it over the course of the month between sessions.